absmach/benchmark/mzbench/README.md

 ## Fan-out

-In Fan-out scenario one MQTT client is sending messages on Mainflux channel.
+In fan-out scenario one MQTT client is sending messages on Mainflux channel.
 Numerous subscribers are connected to that channel and consuming  messages.

 | Environment variable | Description | Default |
 | --- | --- | --- |